jexzyjames/PLP_ASS1/README.md

 # List and briefly explain the phases of the Software Development Life Cycle.
-1. planning - identify the software requirement or purpose and scope.
+1. Planning - identify the software requirement or purpose and scope.
-2. Requirement analysis - identify the final user specification.
+2. Requirement Analysis - identify the final user specification.
 3. Design - building the framework.
 4. Coding - converting software design into tangible code.
 5. Testing - examine the software for any bugs and glitches